ChrisArcand/classroom_finder/README.md

 ## UMN classroom schedule listing

+Note: this code is in flux because of the retiring of the UMN's R25 system.

 This project seeks to create an easy interface to UMN classroom schedules by providing a lookup for gaps in classroom usage along with classroom info.

-It's quite possible to use this as a standalone script to populate a database, but we thought hosting it somewhere was better.

 ### The Scrapers
 To get fresh html source data, run the main scraper (`scraper.py`).
 Or for a marginally faster scrape, `DEBUG=true python scraper.py`  which will use the EastBank.html dump for testing.

-This supplies you with the sqlite3 database
+This supplies you with the sqlite database

-### The web app
-The Flask app accesses the db created by scrapers and allows you to interact with it.
-At the moment, it's hosted [here](http://brontasaur.us)

 ### Starting the app
 To get started: